HomeProductsGalleryGet Started Now

 Packaging

 Bottle gourd for export is typically packed in ventilated, durable, and food-safe packaging designed for long-term cold storage.
-Common options include corrugated cartons, plastic crates, mesh bags, or jute bags, with capacities usually ranging from to kg.
-These packages ensure freshness during transit, preventing moisture loss and damage.
+Common options include corrugated cartons, plastic crates, mesh bags, or jute bags

 Safety Information